MicrosoftDocs/dynamics-365-intelligent-order-management/topics/run-sample-order-bigcommerce.md

 Before you can begin, you must set up BigCommerce as a provider in Intelligent Order Management.
 For more information, see [Set up BigCommerce provider](set-up-bigcommerce-provider.md).

+## Create a customer in Big Commerce

+The first step is to setup a customer in Big Commerce.
+1. Go to **Customer**
+2. Click on **Add**
+3. Enter the customer details and Add **Company Name** if he orders belong to a Company else leave it blank.
+4. Save the Customer and click on tab **Customer Address Details**
+5. Enter the customer address details and Save.
+6. Logout and Login to have the customer shown for next transactions.

+**Please Note: If a Company Name was provided in Customer creation for Big Commerce, then please follow the below mappings in Intelligent Order Management, else start from Price List Mpaping**

 ## Set up a customer

 The first step is to set up a customer in Intelligent Order Management.